apsara-stack/terraform-provider-apsarastack/website/docs/d/key_pairs.html.markdown

 page_title: "Apsarastack: apsarastack_key_pairs"
 sidebar_current: "docs-apsarastack-datasource-key-pairs"
 description: |-
-    Provides a list of available key pairs that can be used by an Alibaba Cloud account.
+    Provides a list of available key pairs that can be used by an Apsarastack Cloud account.
 ---

 # apsarastack\_key\_pairs

-This data source provides a list of key pairs in an Alibaba Cloud account according to the specified filters.
+This data source provides a list of key pairs in an Apsarastack Cloud account according to the specified filters.

 ## Example Usage